Some residents feel targeted after string of stolen campaign signs in Tree Streets neighborhood

 One man who has cameras in his front yard was able to catch a quick glimpse of what appears to be a teenager removing the signs from the yard.

-Kate Craig with the Washington County, Tennessee Democratic Party said she received 10 emails of people requesting replacement signs following this incident.
+Kate Craig Chair of the Washington County, Tennessee Democratic Party said she received 10 emails of people requesting replacement signs following this incident.
 When just two weeks ago, they had distributed over 230 signs across the area.

 “Majority of the signs stolen were in the Tree Streets, honestly.
 There were a couple scattered throughout the rest of town but it was like the Tree Streets got targeted,” said Craig.